-This contract has been negotiated to help and the parents/carers and the school to work more effectively together to improve his/her attendance.
+This contract has been negotiated to help and the parents/carers and the school to

 er to improve his/her attendance.

 Child's Name

 Date of Birth

 Parent/carers name

 Parent/carers name

 Improvements we are seek ing to achieve:

 •

 •

 •

 •

 school will support this by:

 •

 •

 •

 •

-Parents/carers agree to su pport this by:
+Parents/carers agree to sup pport this by:

 •

 •

 •

 •

-Other agencies/professions als to be involved in this agreement include:
+Other agencies/professionals to be involved in this agreement include:

-• 20 to 20 Arrorrod in this agroomone molado.

 •

 •

 •

 Any Additional Notes

-This contract will be in place until: and will be reviewed every 2 weeks.
+and will be reviewed every 2 weeks.